baigel2/baigelbytes/content/quotes.md

 *Quotes by me will have no author cited.
 Otherwise I will either cite the author or put "- Unknown" if I don't know who the author is.*

 &nbsp;

+> **“Virtue lies in our power, and similarly so does vice; because where it is in our power to act, it is also in our power not to act.”** - Aristotle

+&nbsp;